National Press Day: Labeling the entire media as bikao is like saying all men are rapist

 This national press day, Barak Bulletin pays a tribute to all the journalists – the fourth pillar of democracy.

 A drop in the ocean is Barak Bulletin.
 We started on February 2, 2018 with a motto to take Barak Valley’s story to the world.
-About two years later, with a lot of gratefulness, we are proud of the fact that we have reached out to 254 countries around the world.
-We have more than 5 lakh unique users and more than 2 million pageviews as of today.
+Nine months later with a lot of gratefulness, we are proud of the fact that we have reached out to 254 countries around the world.
+We have more than 2 lakh unique users and more than 5 lakh pageviews as of today.
 We never thought we would be accepted with so much love and affection.
 On the occassion of National Press Day, we assure to all our readers, we will continue to invest our heart and soul to ensure on bringing to you each and every news from Barak Valley with accuracy.
 Whatever we are, we are because of our readers and we respect each one of them